 Cave Creek Canyon, Portal, Arizona

 After hitting up the wildlife refuge, head west to southern Arizona.
 There are many outstanding birding locales in southern Arizona, however, Cave Creek is of special interest.
 The canyon not only houses a wide variety of species in a small area but also many essentially Mexican birds.
-These birds don’t venture much farther north then Cave Creek including the elegant trogon, the painted redstart, and many hummingbirds.
+These birds don’t venture much farther north than Cave Creek including the elegant trogon, the painted redstart, and many hummingbirds.

 Monterey Peninsula, California